MockBukkit/MockBukkit/CONTRIBUTING.md

 ## :test_tube: Testing your changes

-Once you've completed your changes and wrote tests for them, you can test to see if they're working but running the Gradle `test` task.
+Once you've completed your changes and wrote tests for them, you can test to see if they're working by running the Gradle `test` task.
 If on Linux, you can run `./gradlew test` from the terminal.
 If on Windows, you can run `gradlew.bat test` from the command prompt.